 The GDPR is huge in scope, unifying data protection laws across the EU.
 Under the new regulation, organisations must carry out data protection impact assessments (DPIAs) for any new processing of personal data likely to create “high risks” to an individual’s privacy.

 Do you have an ongoing project or any future projects that you need to assess?
 Failure to carry out an assessment may be in breach of the GDPR.

-Learn from our experts how to carry out a robust and thorough DPIA with our five-day EU GDPR Foundation & Practitioner courses in Belfast, Cork and Dublin.
+Learn from our experts how to carry out a robust and thorough DPIA with our five-day EU GDPR Foundation & Practitioner courses.